 Five workouts each week can seem daunting to those non-fitness enthusiasts.
 Research shows us that 5 is the magic number to get the results you are wanting to achieve.
 So how do you get it all in?

 At Custom Fitness, most of the workouts we create require 4 or 5 days of exercise with 2 non consecutive days of rest or light activity.
 One of the most common responses I hear from my clients when I ask how their workouts are going is “I haven’t worked out since our last session.”
-There are many different reasons why getting 5 workouts in a week is challenging, but I will be touching on two of the most common reasons and presenting a couple of solutions to each in hopes of improving your adherence, and making your exercise experience more worthwhile.
+Umm..say that again?
+If you want results you are going to have to make the time to earn them.
+There are many different reasons why getting 5 workouts in a week is challenging, but I will be touching on two of the most common reasons people succumb to the challenge.
+I will share a couple of solutions to overcome these barriers so you can improve your adherence, and make your exercise experience more worthwhile.

 “I Don’t Have Time”